ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/aggregation/index.md

 ## Aggregation API

-After the grid is initialised, there are two steps to set an aggregation on a column:
+After the grid is initialised an aggregation can be applied to a column using the following:

-1. Set the aggregation function on the column via `columnApi.setColumnAggFunc(colKey, aggFunc)`
+1. Add the columns to the list of value columns via `columnApi.addValueColumn(colKey)` - the 'sum' `aggFunc` is used by default.
-1. Add the columns to the list of value columns via `columnApi.addValueColumn(colKey)`
+1. (Optional) Modify the aggregation function on the column via `columnApi.setColumnAggFunc(colKey, aggFunc)`.

 When the grid initialises, any column definitions that have `aggFunc` set will be automatically added as a value column.